Karunya369/CSE_Recruitment/Task_Document.md

 ---

-# Category 3: Automation & Dashboard
+# Category 3: Automation & Dashboard (Here All the task are common for everyone and the task number rule is can be ignored here)

 **Theme:** Build a component or prototype for the rover's **operator dashboard / ground control UI**.